-Lourdes Hall is a primarily freshman and first-year hall and is home to the Rattlers Have Hearts Themed Living Community.
+Lourdes Hall is available to all first-year students.
 This two-story hall has rooms configured to house two residents of the same gender per room with a private bathroom and built-in closets and drawers.
 These rooms come with two beds, desks and chairs.
 Lourdes has a full kitchen available for residents to request to use.
 Lourdes has two entrances and all rooms open to an interior hallway.
+Fire alarm monitoring done on site and partial sprinkler system installed.